Features of Top Down Bottom Up Window Shades

 - Interior Protection from Harsh UV Rays

-Top down blinds work like traditional window coverings, but with the added feature of being able to lower from the top.
+Top down blinds work like traditional window coverings, but they can also lower from the top.
 It’s the ideal balance of privacy and natural lighting.
-Reduce the need for overhead lights, as sunshine enters, brightening the ceiling, maintaining privacy from the covered bottom of the window with top down bottom up shades.
+Reduce the need for overhead lights, as sunshine enters, brightening the ceiling, while maintaining privacy from the covered bottom of the window.
+Add even more convenience with motorized top down bottom up options.

 Available as Top Down Shades: